parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 By fanning out templates based on signed-ness type constraints, the objective of a "single" function that supports all integers without limitation or overhead is achieved.

 ## Template Type Constraints
 Without the template overrides there would be warnings on unsigned operands, as they all invoke `factor < 0`, which is always `false`.
-These and the overrides for `floored_modulo` and `floored_divide` bypass unnecessary conditions at compile time.
+These also bypass unnecessary conditions at compile time.
 For functions or operand combinations that are not referenced, the corresponding templates are not even compiled.

 The templates can be factored into header (.hpp) and implementation (.ipp) files, just be sure to remove the `=true` default template parameter values in the implementation.

 These are the type constraint macros used above.
 As a rule I make very limited use of macros.
-But these significantly improve readability and maintainability by reducing repetition, without impacting debugging.
+But these improve readability and maintainability by reducing repetition, without impacting debugging.
 These will work on any C++11 or later compiler.
 ```cpp
 #include <limits>
 #include <type_traits>